ionpdev/video-player/readme.md

-Book Keeper App made with Pure JS and HTML/CSS
+Video Player App made with Pure JS and HTML/CSS